Cold decoration is decoration on the finished article after it has been annealed and is in its finished form.

 Mastering of all these techniques led to the rebirth of the ancient Roman skills of cameo carving.

-Each of these specialities will be covered in more detail in the standard membership area.
+Each of these specialties will be covered in more detail in the standard membership area.

 Cameo Ginger jar.
 G. Woodall